gyy8426/MSRNN/README.md

 1. Please make sure the path in config.py is correct. </br>
 2. The structures of our trained models are listed in: model_\*.py </br>
 3. The definition of our Stochastic layer is written in: stochastic_layer.py </br>
-4. Before running our codes, please make sure you installed the default deep learning libaries/framework, such as theano, lasagne,  parmesa and so on. </br>
+4. Before running our codes, please make sure you installed the default deep learning libaries/framework, such as theano, lasagne, <a href=https://github.com/casperkaae/parmesan.git> parmesa </a> and so on. </br>

 =======